dbmcclain/Lisp-Actors/README.md

 Because of the temporal separation of Actor closure executions, due to the event queue for SEND, it becomes completely painless to write code in a continuation-Actor style.

-Actor functions frequently accept a customer Actor argument, either as part of its local state, or supplied in a message, to which they can SEND message results.
+Actor behavior functions frequently accept a customer Actor argument, either as part of its local state, or supplied in a message, to which they can SEND message results.
 Those customers can be continuation Actors.
 They will never be called directly, but rather have to await SEND event delivery from the RUN mechanism.

 Lacking a customer Actor, there is no other way for an Actor to return a result.